 Launch your business career in the exciting field of hospitality management or tourism.
 Business travel and renewed interest in domestic and foreign tourism is increasing the demand for hospitality managers in hotels, event spaces, and food service companies.
 Earn your business degree with a Hospitality Management degree specialization, and you'll be prepared to oversee the everyday operations of resorts, gaming venues, and banquet facilities, or manage specialty event-planning departments of schools, healthcare technology organizations, and businesses.

-Learn more about DeVry's Hospitality Management degree specialization online.
+Learn more about DeVry's online Hospitality Management degree specialization.

 Learn more about the advantages of studying the Hospitality Management degree specialization at DeVry University.
 Request more information.

 When you specialize your business degree in Hospitality Management, your coursework may include these career-enhancing courses:

 Foundations of Hotel Management

 This hospitality management course examines the lodging industry – from its traditional roots to contemporary structures – and addresses management, economics, and measurement of hotel operations, including reservation systems, staffing, security, and maintenance.

 In this course, students explore event, meeting, and convention management, one of the fastest-growing segments of the hospitality industry.
 Topics include sponsorship, venues, staffing, finance, exhibit coordination, contracted services, legal implications, and marketing and convention bureaus.